Deutsche Bank expects Citi to buy back $1 billion in shares every quarter

-Deutsche Bank said it expects Citigroup Inc (C.N) to buy back $1 billion (0.66 billion pounds) in shares every quarter and other U.S. banks to modestly boost dividends and share buybacks as part of their capital deployment plans under the Federal Reserve's stress test.
+Deutsche Bank said it expects Citigroup Inc (C.N) to buy back $1 billion in shares every quarter and other U.S. banks to modestly boost dividends and share buybacks as part of their capital deployment plans under the Federal Reserve's stress test.

 Stress tests, part of the Fed's annual comprehensive capital analysis and review (CCAR), are designed to ensure that banks have enough capital cushions and are not being overly aggressive in returning cash to shareholders.
 The results of the latest round of tests are expected in March.